• Skip to primary navigation

 Oysters at Casa Tua Restaurant in Miami Beach, Florida | EpicureanTravelerBlog.com

 The oysters were served garnished and easily slid down with a pleasant kick of spice and flavor.
 We also shared a creamy truffle ravioli, fresh bread, and a lobster and artichoke salad.
-All of which was absolutely delicious.
+All of which were absolutely delicious.

 Ravioli at Casa Tua Restaurant in Miami Beach, Florida | EpicureanTravelerBlog.com